intra2net/guibot/docs/api/README.rst

 Guibot
 ======

-A tool for GUI automation using a variety of computer vision and desktop control backends.
+A tool for GUI automation using a variety of computer vision and display control backends.

 .. note:: This is a complete guide on the concepts and usage of the Guibot python package and its interfaces.
 For a brief overview listing all backends and resources, see the project's README on Github.
 The resource links there are useful for information on installation, issue reporting, and advanced usage.